DogFoodAdvisor is reader supported See how

 The second ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The third ingredient is sorghum.
+The fourth ingredient is whole grain sorghum.
 Sorghum (milo) is a starchy cereal grain with a nutrient profile similar to corn.

 Since it is gluten-free and boasts a smoother blood sugar behavior than other grains, sorghum may be considered an acceptable non-meat ingredient.